zuobeichuan/hello-world/README.md

 # hello-world
-I love the world,every one should love each other.
+I love the world,every one should love each other. python